gosukiwi/SweetBasic/README.md

 An opinionated superset of AGK's Tier 1.
 It compiles to Tier 1 and in turn to bytecode with the proprietary compiler from AGK Classic.

+What does this mean?
+It means that __any Tier 1 program is also a valid SweetBasic program__ (kind of, there are a few exceptions, see [Not Implemented](#not-implemented) for details).

 It will generate a `main.agc` file in the root directory.
 You can use it to manually compile in Studio if needed.